seyramgabriel/HNG-Full-Stack-FastAPI-and-React-Template/frontend/README.md

 ## Containerisation:

 1. **Dockerfile**:
-    Make sure you have [Frontend Dockerfile] in the frontend directory.
+    Make sure you have [frontend Dockerfile] in the frontend directory.

 2. **nginx.conf**:
-    Make sure you have [Frontend](./frontend/nginx.conf) in the frontend directory.
+    Make sure you have [frontend](./frontend/nginx.conf) in the frontend directory.

 3. **Next steps**:

-    Proceed to [Backend README.md](./backend/README.md) as continuation for containerisation.
+    Proceed to [backend README.md](./backend/README.md) as continuation for containerisation.